smartdevicelink/sdl_evolution/proposals/NNNN-Add-a-notification-and-restore-function-for-unexpected-exception-error.md

 ## Motivation
-With the current SDL Core, the cause of unexpected exception/error cannot be determined.
+With the current SDL Core, the cause of an unexpected exception/error cannot be determined.
 Therefore, users cannot be notified of the cause and there is no function to restore the state before the app was terminated.
-Also, since the HMI specifications during unexpected exception/error are not defined, OEMs have to define it by themselves.
-As a result, the function is insuffiecient, such as not be able to return to the state before the error occurred after restarting the app.
-Therefore, we propose a mechanism to notify users of the cause and provide a restore operation during unexpected exception/error.
+Also, since the HMI specifications during an unexpected exception/error are not defined, OEMs have to define it by themselves.
+As a result, the function is insufficient, such as not being able to return to the state before the error occurred after restarting the app.
+Therefore, we propose a mechanism to notify users of the cause and provide a restore operation during an unexpected exception/error.

 ## Proposed solution